-10. Both of them have a certain kind of Jurisdiction in foro exteriori (external jurisdiction).
-For though the Ecclesiastical power be spiritual, and exercised about such things as belong to the inward man only; yet as Dr. Rivet upon the Decalogue saith truly, there is a two-fold power of external jurisdiction which is exercised in foro exteriori: one by Church-Censures, Excommunication, lesser and greater which is not committed to the Magistrate, but to Church-Officers: Another, which is Civil and coercive, and that is the Magistrates.
+10. Both of them have a certain kind of Jurisdiction in foro exteriori (in the external).
+For though the Ecclesiastical power be spiritual, and exercised about such things as belong to the inward man only; yet as Dr. Rivet upon the Decalogue saith truly, “there is a two-fold power of external jurisdiction which is exercised in foro exteriori: one by church censures, excommunication, lesser and greater which is not committed to the magistrate, but to church officers.
+Another, which is civil and coercive, and that is the magistrate’s.” (pp. 260-261).
 But Mr. Coleman told us, he was persuaded it will trouble the whole World to bound Ecclesiastical and Civil Jurisdiction, the one from the other.

 The difference between them is great; they differ in their causes, effects, objects, adjuncts, correlations, executions, and ultimate terminations.

 1. In the efficient cause.
 The King of Nations hath instituted the Civil power; The King of Saints hath instituted the Ecclesiastical power.
 I mean the most high God, possessor of Heaven and Earth, who exercises Sovereignty over the workmanship of his own hands, and so over all mankind, hath instituted Magistrates to be in his stead, as gods upon Earth.
 But Jesus Christ as Mediator and King of the Church, whom his Father hath set upon his holy Hill of Zion (Ps.
 2:6), to reign over the House of Jacob for ever (Luke 1:33), who hath the key of the House of David laid upon his shoulder (Is.
 22:22), hath instituted an Ecclesiastical power and government in the hands of Church officers, whom in his name he sends forth.